Peter Galbraith: Reunification of Yazidi families

 On March 3, 2021, Peter Galbraith successfully negotiated the reunion of children born to young Yazidi women who had been kidnapped by the Islamic State in 2014 and used as sex slaves (Sabbaya).
 After the last ISIS stronghold of Barghouz fell in 2019, the Yazidi women and children were moved to al Hol Camp along with the ISIS women and children.
-The Yazidi House, an Yazidi NGO, searched the camps for the Yazidi women.
+The Yazidi House, a Yazidi NGO, searched the camps for the Yazidi women.
 Once found, the Yazidi House took away the children born to ISIS men and sent the women back to Iraq.
 The children went to an orphanage in North east Syria.
 In spite being promised access to their children, the mothers had no contact with the children and were unable to get help from the UN or NGOs.
 Galbraith negotiated the reunion with the Kurdish authorities in both Iraq and Syria and escorted the mothers into Syria where they saw their children for the first time in two years.
 After Galbraith signed for the children, the mothers and children went to Iraqi Kurdistan where they await third country resettlement, Eventually Galbraith reunited 26 children with 17 mothers.